DaveParillo/cisc192-reader/src/chapter13/review-1.rst

 .. tb-choice::
    :name: mce_13_11

-   What kind of sorting algorithm is our ``sortDeck`` function?
+   What kind of sorting algorithm is our ``sort_deck`` function?
 You are encouraged to search up these different sorting algorithms!

    - [ ] Bubble sort